itsciccio/project-greed/README.md

    - **Item Image** - Visual representation of the item (or placeholder if not available)
    - **Safe to Recycle** - Green card indicating the item can be recycled
    - **Required for Quests** - Lists all quests that require this item (with quest name and amount)
-   - **Required for Expedition Stages** - Lists all Expedition stages that require this item (with stage name and amount)
+   - **Required for Project Stages** - Lists all project stages that require this item (with project name, stage name, and amount)
    - **Station Upgrades** - Lists all stations and levels that require this item
      - Completed upgrades are sorted to the bottom and show a "✓ Completed" badge
      - Items needed for completed upgrades are ghosted (dimmed with reduced opacity)